-Source: ASWAP, 2010
+Source: ASWAP(2010)

 The post high level business meeting CAADP process implementation roadmap recommended the expansion of the number of Technical Working Groups (TWGs).
-They were increased from three to seven, and also empowered to facilitate the implementation of the CAADP process.
-A task force, comprising membership from government, development partners, civil society organizations, private sector and farmer representatives, was constituted to oversee the development and rolling out of the implementation roadmap.
-The roadmap prioritizes four key areas to the implementation of the CAADP process as follows: 1) policy; 2) institutional framework; 3) revision and finalization of ASWAp; and 4) implementation of the CAADP process including the identification of lead institutions (GoM, 2011).
+These were increased from three to seven, and also empowered to facilitate the implementation of the CAADP process.
+A task force comprising members from government, development partners, CSOs, private sector and farmer representatives was constituted to oversee the development and rolling out of the implementation roadmap.
+The roadmap prioritises four key areasinthe implementation of the CAADP process as follows:

+1) policy; 2) institutional framework; 3) revision and finalisation of ASWAp; and 4) implementation of the CAADP process, including the identification of lead institutions (MoAFS 2011).

-The main actors in the CAADP process have included the following: 1) donors notably the Department for International Development (DFID), World Bank, Irish Aid, Norway, European Union (EU) and Flanders International Cooperation Agency (FICA); 2) government agencies mainly Ministry of Agriculture and Food Security (MoAFS), Ministry of Economic Planning and Development (Mo EP&D) and Ministry of Finance (MoF); 3) private sector through the Malawi Confederation of Chambers of Commerce and Industry (MCCCI); civil society organizations represented by the Civil Society Agriculture Network (CISANET) and the National Association of Smallholder Farmers of Malawi; 5) farmers through the Farmers Union of Malawi (FUM); and academia mainly from Bunda College of Agriculture, Lilongwe University of Science and Technology and the Malawi Polytechnic, University of Malawi.
+The main actors in the CAADP process have included the following: 1) donors, notably the Department for International Development (DFID), World Bank, Irish Aid, the Norwegian Agency for Development Cooperation (NORAD), the European Union (EU) and Flanders International Cooperation Agency (FICA); 2) government agencies, mainly MoAFS, the Ministry of Economic Planning and Development (MoEP&D) and the Ministry of Finance (MoF); 3) the private sector through the Malawi Confederation of Chambers of Commerce and Industry (MCCCI); CSOs, represented by the Civil Society Agriculture Network (CISANET) and the National Association of Smallholder Farmers of Malawi (NASFM); 5) farmers through FUM; and 6) academia, mainly from Bunda College of Agriculture, Lilongwe University of Science and Technology and the Malawi Polytechnic, University of Malawi.